-The disqualification requirement for collaborative lawyers when collaborative law concludes is a defining characteristic of collaborative law.
-Section 9 mandates it be included in all collaborative law participation agreements which seek to benefit from the act.
+"The disqualification requirement for collaborative lawyers after collaborative law concludes is a fundamental defining characteristic of collaborative law."
+Rule 9 and Section 9 cmt.
 The economic incentives that the disqualification requirement creates for settlement will be defeated if the disqualification requirement is easily circumvented by collaborative lawyers or by referrals to other lawyers from which the collaborative lawyer profits.
-Thus, section 9 extends the requirement to not only the collaborative matter but also to "matters related to a collaborative matter."
-In addition, the act prohibits lawyers affiliated with a collaborative lawyer from continuing representation of a party (imputed disqualification), thus reducing further the chances of circumventing the disqualification requirement.
+Thus, Rule 9 and Section 9 extend the requirement to not only the collaborative matter but also to matters "related to a collaborative matter."
+In addition, the rule/act prohibits lawyers affiliated with a collaborative lawyer from continuing representation of a party (imputed disqualification), thus reducing further the chances of circumventing the disqualification requirement.